reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 - To reset the state of an entire Component tree, pass a different `key` to it.
 - To reset a particular bit of state in response to a prop change, set it during rendering.
 - Code that runs because a Component was *displayed* should be in Effects, the rest should be in events.
-- If you need to update the state of several components, it's better to do it during a single event.
+- If you need to update the state of several Components, it's better to do it during a single event.
-- Whenever you try to synchronize state variables in different components, consider lifting state up.
+- Whenever you try to synchronize state variables in different Components, consider lifting state up.
 - You can fetch data with Effects, but you need to implement cleanup to avoid race conditions.

 </Recap>